vossisboss/pvdjango/README.md

 2. Delete all of the files in the folder except for `__init.py__`.
 3. Open the `pycache` folder in the `migrations` folder and delete all of the files there as well.

-Repeat this process for the `home` app and the `myblog` app.
+Repeat this process for the `home` app.
 There shouldn't be any migration files in `custom_media` or `custom_user` yet but you can doublecheck that if you want.
 Next, find your database.
 It should have a name like `db.sqlite3`.
 Delete your database file as well.

 Make sure one more time that all of your migration files have been removed.
 Then run your first migration command `python manage.py makemigrations` to create the new migrations you need.
 If you receive an error, delete all of the migration files and the database again.
 Be extra sure the you removed the `pycache` files in each app as well.
 If there is no error, then run `python manage.py migrate` to create fresh migrations in your database.